TUV-SUD-Product-Service-GmbH/QuteStyle/docs/style.md

 To make all images available, one can create a new resource_rc.py file by running the script generate_rc.py.
 The script handles the creation of resources.qrc, by adding everything in the qute_style/resources directory and its subfolders.
-It automatically converts it into resource_rc.py and deletes resources.qrc finally.
+It automatically converts it into resource_rc.py and deletes resources.qrc, finally.
 Like this any icon inside the resources' folder can be accessed via its path within this folder, for example:

 ```plaintext